Nfey/pixels/README.md

 1. Clone Repo
 2. Run 'npm install' in all three subdirectories (client, authServer, server) to install dependencies
 3. In "authServer" create a text file called .env
-4. Within each .env file write ACCESS_TOKEN_SECRET=PUT_YOUR_TOKEN_HERE on line 1, and on line 2 write REFRESH_TOKEN_SECRET=PUT_YOUR_REFRESH_TOKEN_HERE.
-Your token and refresh token can be any combination of numbers and letters.
+4. Within the .env file write ACCESS_TOKEN_SECRET=PUT_YOUR_TOKEN_HERE on line 1, and on line 2 write REFRESH_TOKEN_SECRET=PUT_YOUR_REFRESH_TOKEN_HERE.
+Your token and refresh token can be any combination of numbers and letters, and should be distinct from each other.
 5. Copy your .env file into "server"
 6. (optional): To change server port, change 'app.listen(8000);' to 'app.listen(YOUR_PORT);' in server/server.js and in client/src/app/socket.service.ts change 'const socket = io('http://localhost:8000/');' to 'const socket = io('http://localhost:YOUR_PORT/');'